Campaign (mixtape)

-Campaign is a commercial mixtape by American singer Ty Dolla Sign.
+Campaign is a commercial mixtape by American rapper and singer Ty Dolla Sign.
 It was released on September 23, 2016, by Atlantic Records.
 The mixtape was supported by three singles: the title track, "No Justice", and "Zaddy".
 The mixtape is a recurring theme expressing the views of Ty Dolla Sign and his friends and family on the presidential campaigns of Donald Trump and Hillary Clinton.

 Promotion

 The title track was released as the lead single on July 11, 2016, featuring a guest appearance from American rapper Future.
 Fittingly, the music video premiered the night before election day (November 7, 2016).

 "No Justice" was released as second single on July 21, 2016.
 The song features a guest appearance from fellow American singer Big TC (Ty's younger brother who is still incarcerated in prison).

 "Zaddy" was released as the third single on August 25, 2016.
 The music video for the song premiered on August 30, 2016.

 "3 Wayz" was released as the first promotional single on September 1, 2016.
 The song features a guest appearance from American rapper Travis Scott.
 "Stealing" was released as the second promotional single on September 9, 2016.